wasmerio/old-docs.wasmer.io/docs/wasmer-js/node-modules/examples/transforming-wasi-modules/transforming-wasi-modules.md

     `parcel index.html`

-1. In the browser you will see `Done!` in both the DOM and teh JavaScript console.
+1. In the browser you will see `Done!` in both the DOM and the JavaScript console.
 This is the hardcoded response from the `clock_time_get` WASM module.